dimanikulin/fva/FVADocMD/TECHSTOLEARN.md

 &nbsp;&nbsp;&nbsp; Hohesly I did not expect that it will be so hard and meanwhile so interesting.
 I tried myself in different roles:
-Product management
+- Product manager
-Delivery management
+- Delivery manager
-SW Architect  dependency
+- Application architect
-SW developer
+- SoftWare developer

 how to work with dependencies

+ dependency
 Branch strategy
 Releasing the code and the docs
 Building the code